Written by Rory Cellan-Jones, BBC Technology Correspondent

 This degenerative condition affects something like 10 million people worldwide, has a whole range of symptoms and is pretty difficult to diagnose and then monitor as it progresses.

 Medopad’s work involves gathering lots of data from smartphones and wearable devices and allowing a machine learning system to spot patterns in it.
 I visited its offices and found one of its staff being filmed as he rapidly opened and closed his fingers - stiffness in these kind of movements is one of the symptoms of Parkinson’s.

-The idea was to develop an app which could monitor the progress of the condition - or perhaps even spot it before it was diagnosed.
+The idea was to develop an app that could monitor the progress of the condition - or perhaps even spot it before it was diagnosed.
 At the time of my visit, I was experiencing a few of the symptoms of Parkinson’s Disease, including stiffness in my right hand.

 A few months after my report on this project had been published I was diagnosed with this life-changing and incurable condition.
 I learned that Parkinson’s is still quite a mysterious condition, and this has made me all the more interested in what the technology and pharmaceutical industries are doing to investigate the condition at a time when developments in artificial intelligence, coupled with the availability of smartphones open up new possibilities.

 So a year after my first visit I returned to Medopad to see what progress had been made.
-By now the app was being trialled by a number of people with Parkinson’s.
+By now the app was being trialed by a number of people with Parkinson’s.
 Once a week their relatives or carers had to video them doing 17 different exercises, with the data then being uploaded to the cloud for the researchers to examine.